kadena-io/chainweb-node/README.md

 Read our whitepaper: [Chainweb: A Proof-of-Work Parallel-Chain Architecture for Massive Throughput](http://kadena.io/docs/chainweb-v15.pdf)

-With our recent release of Chainweb Testnet V2, we now offer a Linux binary.
-For Mac users, please follow the instructions to build from source and then run a Chainweb node.
+With our recent release of Chainweb Testnet v3, we now have a public network that that anyone can connect to, plus the ability to mine (either by using the chainweb-miner or by running a node).
+As before, we provide a binary for Linux and Mac users can follow the instructions to build from source and then run a Chainweb node.

 ## Table of Contents